spacemeshos/go-spacemesh/merkle/readme.md

     - An external table with (k,v) pairs - this is the data domain.
     - Another internal to hold the tree structure (p,v) - the tree can be reconstructed from this table.
 - The external table is used to get values based on their keys.
-- The internal table completely represents a Merkle tree and is used to load it to memmory and persist it.
+- The internal table completely represents a Merkle tree and is used to load it to memory and persist it.
 - The internal table keys are pointers and the values are a binary representation of a table node.
 - The values of branch nodes in the internal table are keys (k) to data-domain values if len(bin_encode(v))<256 bits or bin_encode(v) otherwise.
 To find a value we can treat it as k and do an external table lookup.
 If the value is not there then k is the value.
 Otherwise use the value from the table.